 - Allow time to get to the pool, park and get settled before warm-ups are scheduled to start.
 Immediately check in with the coach and the volunteer check-in (if you are volunteering).

-- If you weren’t able to print a heat sheet in advance, buy a heat sheet from the concession stand if available, or view on Meet Mobile.
+- If you weren’t able to print a heat sheet in advance, they are usually posted somewhere at the meet.

 - Find the Hurricane section of the pool deck (each team will have a side) and set-up your chair.
 At home meets, our section is on the tennis court side.
 The visiting team sits on the basketball/diving board side.